4d/docs/docs/Concepts/cf_branching.md

  End if
 ```

-he expression is TRUE only if both methods are TRUE.
+The expression is TRUE only if both methods are TRUE.
 However, even if _MethodA_ returns FALSE, 4D will still evaluate _MethodB_, which is a useless waste of time.
 In this case, it is more interesting to use a structure like:

 ```4d
  If(MethodA)